Five years after demonetisation, SC still to set up a bench to hear the petitions challenging it

 How it all transpired

-The decision that has attracted these petition was announced by Prime Minister Narendra Modi on November 8, 2016, at 8 pm.
+The decision that has attracted these petitions was announced by Prime Minister Narendra Modi on November 8, 2016, at 8 pm.
 He appeared on television to inform Indians that Rs 500 and Rs 1,000 notes would stop being legal tender after midnight.

 In one stroke, 86% of India’s currency had become worthless paper.